-Partnerstwo dla Zdrowia (Partnership for Health), for the Milk Start and Snidanje Daje Moc (Breakfast Gives You Power) projects in Poland;
+- Partnerstwo dla Zdrowia (Partnership for Health), for the Milk Start and Snidanje Daje Moc (Breakfast Gives You Power) projects in Poland2; - Polskie Stowarzyszenie Osób z Celiakią i na Diecie Bezglutenowej (Polish Association of Celiac Disease Sufferers and a Gluten-Free Diet), to hold the Conference on Celiac Disease and a Gluten-free Diet;

-&lt;sup>1 For more information about this programme, please refer to subchapter 7.
+2 For more information about this programme, please refer to subchapter 7.
 "Supporting Surrounding Communities".

-- Polskie Stowarzyszenie Osób z Celiakią i na Diecie Bezglutenowej (Polish Association of Celiac Disease Sufferers and a Gluten-Free Diet), to hold the Conference on Celiac Disease and a Gluten-free Diet; - Instituto Colombiano de Bienestar Familiar (Colombian Institute of Family Well-Being), within the scope of the governmental programme Madres Comunitarias (Community Mothers), in Colombia.
+• Instituto Colombiano de Bienestar Familiar (Colombian Institute of Family Well-Being), within the scope of the governmental programme Madres Comunitarias (Community Mothers), in Colombia2.